Grant Applicant FAQs

 How can I apply?

-All applications are submitted through our online application portal and grants management system, www.calartscouncil.smartsimple.com.
+All applications are submitted through our online grants management system, www.calartscouncil.smartsimple.com.
 An account must be created to access the system.
 Applications generally include narrative questions to be completed by an applicant and required attachments.

 Are there any tips for new applicants?